 I am an ardent pet lover, especially of cats and dogs.
-I have my cat since I was in college.
+I have had my cat since I was in college.
 She always follows me around the house and sleeps with me every night.
-When I got married, I took her along with me.
+I took our cat along when I got married.
 But one incident made me decide to take her back home to my family.

 Every time my cat entered our room, my son would begin to vigorously rub his eyes and it becomes watery.
 He would also have a runny nose, cough, and sneeze constantly.
 The first time it happened, we reckoned it was just the cold weather, however, we noticed that every time our cat would come near him, the same symptoms seemed to reappear.
 So we decided to take him to the hospital where the doctor confirmed he was allergic to cats.

 I would really like to keep my cat, however, I do want my son to be able to feel better around her.
 If only there was a way to handle this situation in a better way.

 Allergy is a damaging immune response by the body to a substance/allergen to which it has become hypersensitive.

 Hypersensitivity (also called hypersensitivity reaction or intolerance) is a set of undesirable reactions produced by the normal immune system including allergies and autoimmunity.
 These reactions may be damaging, uncomfortable, or occasionally fatal.